SharePoint/sp-dev-docs/docs/general-development/business-connectivity-services-in-sharepoint.md

-- Reveal external data from enterprise applications, web services, and OData services in SharePoint Server 2013 and in rich-client Office applications.
+- Reveal external data from enterprise applications, web services, and OData services in SharePoint and in rich-client Office applications.

 - Provide Office-type behaviors (such as Contacts, Tasks, and Appointments) and capabilities to external data and services.